shubhamjain15/TX-SELECT/readme.md

 ## Summary

-We developed a web-based Decision Support System (DSS), TXSELECT, which provides a user-friendly interface to run the SELECT model on Texas watersheds.
+TXSELECT (<https://select.tamu.edu>), is a web-based Decision Support System (DSS), which provides a user-friendly interface to run the SELECT model on Texas watersheds.
 The DSS includes pre-determined watershed specific inputs that can be readily adjusted within the interface based on user preference and/or stakeholder recommendations, obviating the necessity for expensive GIS tools and data extraction.

+## Required data

-\##Download data Download data required to reproduce the results from:
+Data required to reproduce the results is available at:

 ## File Descriptions